 The mobile trend is already having a resounding impact on web content.
 One of the most important developments in this context is the transition from clicking to scrolling.
 In principle, the scrolling website is an old friend.
 However, design concepts such as parallax or infinite scrolling continue to enjoy great popularity and will, therefore, remain in trend in 2022.

 Infinite scrolling enables website visitors to discover new content by scrolling, rather than clicking.
 When the end of a section has been reached, the next part is automatically shown.
 Social networks, like Facebook, Instagram, Reddit, and Quora, have long since employed this method to present their users with content in a continual newsfeed.
 Infinite scrolling has also been a common tool used in blogs for some time now and is sure to play a large role in the future.

-Website operators, who want to jump on the infinite scrolling bandwagon in 2019, should, however, make sure they do so in a search engine-friendly way.
+Website operators, who want to jump on the infinite scrolling bandwagon in 2022, should, however, ensure they do so in a search-engine-friendly way.
 While Google initially struggled with crawling scroll websites, infinite scrolling can now be implemented without worry thanks to detailed design guidelines from the search engine market leader.
-Take the following points into consideration:
+The following points should be taken into consideration:

 - Individual URL for every subpage

 - Visitors should be able to easily locate the sought-after information

 An example of implementing infinite scrolling in a search-engine-friendly way is featured on the demo website by webmaster trend analyst, John Mueller.